acquia/blt/.github/PULL_REQUEST_TEMPLATE.md

 1.
 2.

-Previous behavior (before applying PR)
+Previous (bad) behavior, before applying PR
 ----------
-(Remove if this is not a bug fix)
+(remove if this is not a bug fix)

-Expected behavior (after applying PR)
+Expected behavior, after applying PR and re-running test steps
 -----------

 Additional details
 -----------